okanokumus/Linear_Control_Design/README.md

-# Linear_Control_Systems
+# Observer_Controller
-Codes are written within the scope of the  Linear Control Systems
+Full-order observer and minumum-order observer Solution pdf file includes steps of the solution